-Celebrations as Knowledge Transfer Partnerships awarded ‘outstanding’
+Celebrations as Knowledge Transfer Partnership awarded ‘outstanding’

 An ‘Outstanding’ grade signifies that a KTP has exceeded expectations across all key areas, including innovation, collaboration, impact, and delivery.
 It represents the top recognition awarded by Innovate UK, reflecting exceptional achievements in embedding new knowledge, driving business growth, and creating lasting impact.